Jacqueline LaRocca Photography Blog

 Top Ten International Travel Tips

 - Plan to watch movies – bring your tablet and high-quality earplugs or check out what the airline has to offer.
-I calculate the number of movies needed to equal the length of the flight time (generally speaking, for an eight-hour flight, I plan on four movies).

 - Travel light – do not overpack!